-^{} The small sample for the Black children living with both biological parents is due to the fact that in the U.S., many Blacks live with the mother alone, and this pattern is also reflected in the present data.
+The small sample for the Black children living with both biological parents is due to the fact that in the U.S., many Blacks live with the mother alone, and this pattern is also reflected in the present data.

-Groups are composed of both parents reporting being all White, or all Black, or all Hispanic, or all Asian
+Groups are composed of both parents reporting being all White, or all Black, or all Hispanic, or all Asian.

-To further investigate the relationship between parents' contribution to respondents' score, a multiple regression is also performed within each interracial group.
+is also performed within each interracial group.
 Holding constant the effect of sex and parent education, the effect of mother's race is evaluated.
 The mother's race variable was once again coded as 0 for the White majority group and 1 for the minority group.